octo-technology/OpenTezos/docs/tezos-basics/economics-and-rewards.md

 For more detail about the Tezos baking process, please refer to the ["*Baking*"](/baking/introduction) module.

 ### Inflation
-It's important to note that the XTZ token is based on a model with inflation.
-By adding up the baking and endorsing block rewards, each new high-priority block generates 80 new XTZ.
+It's important to note that the Tez token is based on a model with inflation.
+By adding up the baking and endorsing block rewards, each new high-priority block generates 80 new Tez.
 A new block is created roughly every minute.
-This represents 42 Million XTZ per year ($\approx$ 80 ꜩ $\times$ 60 mins $\times$ 24 hours $\times$ 365 days).
-At the Tezos launch, the network was composed of 763 Million XTZ.
+This represents 42 Million Tez per year ($\approx$ 80 ꜩ $\times$ 60 mins $\times$ 24 hours $\times$ 365 days).
+At the Tezos launch, the network was composed of 763 Million Tez.
-Therefore the inflation rate of the XTZ token is approximatively 5.5%:
+Therefore the inflation rate of the Tez token is approximatively 5.5%:
 $$
 \frac{42,000,000}{763,000,000}=\frac{42}{763}\approx5.5\%
 $$